 This strategy is not only unprincipled, but it is also ineffective.
-Despite the sacrifice of many constitutional protections. the drug problem continues to be viewed as a major national crisis.
-Even Justice Scalia, a conservative who generally defers to law enforcement concerns and to the elected branches of government, has harshly condemned the Supreme Court's willingness to compromise constitutional values for the sake of ineffectual gestures to counter the drug problem.31 In one case, dissenting from the majority's upholding of warrantless, suspicionless, random drug tests, notwithstanding the Fourth Amendment's plain warrant and probable cause requirements.
-Justice Scalia excoriated the resulting "immolation of privacy and human dignity in symbolic opposition to drug use."32 Tragically, Thomas Jefferson's observation to James Madison, which I quoted above, has proven prophetic.
-Because it is so powerful and so apt, I will repeat it: "A society that would trade a little liberty for a little order will deserve neither and will lose both."33
+Despite the sacrifice of many constitutional protections, the drug problem continues to be viewed as a major national crisis.
+Even Justice Scalia, a conservative who generally defers to law enforcement concerns and to the elected branches of government, has harshly condemned the Supreme Court's willingness to compromise constitutional values for the sake of ineffectual gestures to counter the drug problem.
+In one case, dissenting from the majority's upholding of warrantless, suspicionless, random drug tests, notwithstanding the Fourth Amendment's plain warrant and probable cause requirements, Justice Scalia excoriated the resulting "immolation of privacy and human dignity in symbolic opposition to drug use."
+Tragically, Thomas Jefferson's observation to James Madison, which I quoted above, has proven prophetic.
+Because it is so powerful and so apt, I should like to repeat it: "A society that would trade a little liberty for a little order will deserve neither and will lose both."

 Notwithstanding the misunderstood and controversial nature of the Bill of Rights two centuries after its adoption, I do not think that those of us who champion it should be discouraged.
 We should recognize that such misunderstanding and controversy probably are inevitably associated with the document, given its countermajoritarian nature.
 The framers recognized that, despite the democratic virtues of a representative government elected by popular majorities, such a government could deprive individuals and minority groups of rights just as much as an unelected, unrepresentative government.
 Therefore, the Bill of Rights was designed to protect against what James Madison labeled the "tyranny of the majority."
-By definition, then, the Bill of Rights will be invoked to protect
+By definition, then, the Bill of Rights will be invoked to protect rights that have been infringed by governmental actions that are deemed to be in the majority's best interests.
+Accordingly, an individual's or minority group's reliance on the Bill of Rights to overturn the majoritarian preference will probably provoke the community's disfavor.